SiLab-Bonn/Embedded-System-Lab/docs/source/afe.rst

 Circuit Implementation
 ======================
 The simplified schematic in the figure below shows the implementation of the signal processing chain.
-The CSA is build around a low noise opamp which is feed-back with a small capacitance **Cf** and a large resistance **Rf**.
-The feedback capacitance **Cf** defines the charge transfer gain and the resistance **Rf** allows for a slow discharge of **Cf** and setting of the dc operation point of the opamp.
-To enable calibration and characterization measurements, an injection circuit is available to generate a programmable CSA input signal.
+The CSA is build around a low noise op-amp which is feed-back with a small capacitance **Cf** and a large resistance **Rf**.
+The feedback capacitance **Cf** defines the charge transfer gain and the resistance **Rf** allows for a slow discharge of **Cf** and setting of the dc operation point of the op-amp.
+To enable calibration and characterization measurements, an injection circuit is used to generate a programmable CSA input signal.
 On the rising edge of the digital **TRG_INJ** signal a negative charge of the size **Cinj** times the programmable voltage step amplitude **VINJ** is applied to the CSA input.

 .. figure:: images/AFE_simple_schematic.png